shivam0110/CSGO-Bait-Software/README.txt

 to write memory to accomplish what was needed for the purpose of this bait software.

-How do I send console commands without writing memory?
+How do I send console commands without writing memory? the fake cheat adds "netconport" to csgo launch options which allows direct telnet access to read & write from console (built in functionality in source engine).
-This is a bit hacky but gets the job done: In csgo you can bind keys to execute console commands from cfg files stored in the csgo directory.
-The fake cheat manipulates the cheaters config file and adds a keybinding to execute a cfg file called cheater.cfg.
-Whatever console command I want to send I just write it to that file then programatically simulate pressing the key bound to execute the cheater.cfg

-Where is the code for DoYouEvenAimBro or BloodBrothers?
+Where is the code for DoYouEvenAimBro or BloodBrothers or RolfCopter?
-I have removed these punishments from the public source code because I don't want support the spread of code that can easily be changed into real cheats.
-By changing 1 line of code in those punishments they could have been turned into a working triggerbot.
-If you wanna learn there are plenty of triggerbot tutorials out there and all I did was to add a check before fire event to see if entity was same team or not.
+I have removed these punishments from the public source code because I don't want to support the spread of code that can easily be changed into real cheats.
+By changing 1 line of code in those punishments they could have been turned into a working triggerbot/aimbot.

 Debugging
 In program.cs I have prepared debugging settings and turned off running the process in background